robertu94/cpsc3220-f18/docs/index.md

 By appointment as needed

-## Instructor Late and Incriminate Weather Policy
+## Instructor Late and Inclement Weather Policy

 If the instructor should ever be more than 10 minutes late or the university is closed (for example due to inclimate weather), you may assume that class has been canceled.
 In this case, please check email for further explanation.